 The Coonawarra region is famous for its superb wine, festival and food scene.
 The town is just under 400km southeast of Adelaide, making it a great destination for a weekend getaway, if that’s all the time you have.

 But if you have a week or two, then Coonawarra is a great place to spend the summer.
 There’s plenty to do, from sussing out wine cellars to exploring the area’s history.
-Just hire a car from Adelaide with DriveNow and tick these activities off your bucket list.
+Just hire a car from Adelaide and tick these activities off your bucket list.

 In the heart of the beautiful Coonawarra region, lies Katnook.
 Its history dates back to 1867, and today it has numerous accolades to its name.
 For example, it’s the official wine for the country’s largest arts organisation, Opera Australia.
 Katnook Estate vineyards include Cabernet Sauvignon, Shiraz, Merlot and Pinot Noir.